 Lime Repair – company history

-Lime Repair was set up in 2008 by Julie Haddow, a lime plastering specialist with over 20 years’ experience.
+Lime Repair was set up in 2008 by Julie Haddow, a lime plastering specialist with over 25 years’ experience.
 Julie began her love affair with historic buildings after completing an HND in ‘Design Crafts’ at Hereford College of Art & Design.
-Out of college Julies first job was repairing a Jacobean strap-work ceiling at Llowes Court near Hay on Wye on the Welsh Borders for Capps & Capps.
-Following a year working in Lebanon repairing mural ceilings Julie worked for St Blaise in Dorset.
+Out of college Julie’s first job was repairing a Jacobean strap-work ceiling at Llowes Court near Hay on Wye on the Welsh Borders for Capps & Capps.
+Following a year working in Lebanon repairing mural ceilings, Julie worked for St Blaise in Dorset.

 In 2000 Julie was awarded the ‘William Morris Craft Fellowship’ by the SPAB (Society for the Protection of Ancient Buildings) where she was influenced by notable craftsmen and women, structural engineers, architects and surveyors in the field of conservation.

-Julie manages the Lime Repair Team who are multi-skilled, experienced in the heritage trade and have a good deal of enthusiasm for and understanding of historic buildings.
+Julie manages the Lime Repair Team who are multi-skilled and experienced in heritage trades and have a good deal of enthusiasm for and understanding of historic buildings.

 Sylvia – Letter of Thanks